processone/docs.ejabberd.im/content/admin/installation.md

 ./configure --enable-user=ejabberd --enable-mysql
 make
 ```

-`./autogen.sh` is required only when download from git,
-as that doesn't include the configure script.

 In this example, [`./configure`](#configure) prepares the installed program
 to run with a user called ejabberd, so please create that user